hikeventures/hikeventures.github.io/_posts/trips/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 layout: post
 ---

 This year we went on a 6 days packrafting and hiking trip in Sarek.
 We travelled from Vaasa by <a href="http://www.wasaline.com/en/" target="_blank">wasaline ferry</a> to Umea and then by a hiker train (it seemed that the only people who travelled north were planning to go on a hike in the fells) to G&auml;llivare.
 Transportation to Sarek from Umea is not that frequent so there is a possibility that you have to stay one night in Umea.

 <!--more-->

+{% include banner_ad.html %}

 ## Day 1: From Gällivare to Vuosskeljavrre